MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/ns-d3d12-d3d12_feature_data_d3d12_options5.md

 ### -field RenderPassesTier

 The extent to which a device driver and/or the hardware efficiently supports render passes.
+See <a href="/windows/win32/api/d3d12/ne-d3d12-d3d12_render_pass_tier">D3D12_RENDERPASS_TIER</a>.

 #### RaytracingTier

 Specifies the level of ray tracing support on the graphics device.
+See <a href="/windows/win32/api/d3d12/ne-d3d12-d3d12_raytracing_tier">D3D12_RAYTRACING_TIER</a>.

 ### -field RaytracingTier